-Vendors who wish to submit a proposal for a Professional Education course(s) to be considered for HAI’s Education Program at HAI HELI-EXPO 2015 shou submit the following items no later than Tuesday, July 8, 2014:
+Vendors who wish to submit a proposal for an education course(s) to be considered for HAI’s Professional Education Program at HAI HELI-EXPO 2016 should submit the following items no later than Monday, June 15, 2015:

 - Company name, background, and qualifications

 - Point of contact for proposal and contract (please include: mailing address, email address, and phone number).

 - Curriculum: training units with concepts / subject matter covered

 - Target audience